rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Assigning an address**

 Next, we can assign our claimed IP address to an instance.
 Unfortunately the command-line tools could do with a bit of work to make them a lot easier to do this.
-To associate an IP address we need the floating-ip id and the Quantum port-id of our instances virtual NIC.
+To associate an IP address we need the floating-ip id and the Neutron port-id of our instances virtual NIC.

 The first thing to do is check the IP address of our started instance: